KyeDoesnt/quest-chalk/README.md

-# Chalk for the Oculus Quest
+# Chalk for Quest
-The QuestChalk control application.
+The Chalk control application.